sofpn/rprimer/README.md

     avoided (recommended for probes), defaults to `FALSE`.
   - `minEndIdentity` Optional.
 Minimum allowed identity at the 3’ end (i.e. the last five bases).
-E.g., if set to `1`, only oligos with complete target conservation at the 3’ end will be considered.
+E.g., if set to `1`, only oligos with complete target conservation at the 3’ end will be considered, and hence no wobble bases will be present at the 3’ ends.
   - `gcRange` GC-content-range, defaults to `c(0.45, 0.55)`.
   - `tmRange` Melting temperature (Tm) range, defaults to `c(50, 65)`.
     Tm is calculated using the nearest-neighbor method.
 See